seeuletter/seeuletter-php/README.md

 Here's a general overview of the Seeuletter services available, click through to read more.

-Please read through the official [API Documentation](https://docs.seeuletter.com/) to get a complete sense of what to expect from each endpoint.
+Please read through the official [API Documentation](https://docs.seeuletter.com/?php#) to get a complete sense of what to expect from each endpoint.

 ### Registration

 First, you will need to first create an account at [Seeuletter.com](https://www.seeuletter.com/signup) and obtain your Test and Live API Keys.

-Once you have created an account, you can access your API Keys from the [Settings Panel](https://www.seeuletter.com/app/dashboard/keys).
+Once you have created an account, you can access your API Keys from the [API keys Panel](https://www.seeuletter.com/app/dashboard/keys).

 ### Installation